TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/ReadMe.md

 # What to put in this folder

-In this folder the final verion of each of the following should be found:
+The final version of the following are found here in Reports:

 1. [The project proposal](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Reports/Project%20Proposal%20Revised.pdf)
 2. [Conceptual Design and Planning](https://github.com/lchapman42/Control-Sensing-Wireless-Charging-Robot/blob/main/Reports/Conceptual%20Design%20and%20Planning%20V2.pdf)
 3. [Final Report]() Coming Spring 2024
 4. [Lessons Learned]() Coming Spring 2024

-Each of the above are clickable and link to the expectations and requirements for each of the documents.

 ## Examples